 Credit risk is the risk that one party to a financial instrument will fail to discharge its obligation and cause the other party to incur a financial loss.
-The financial instrument that potentially subjects the Corporation to credit risk consists of cash and accounts receivable (bank balances and accounts receivable are classified as amortized cost).
-The balance of cash is \$8,683,053 as of January 31, 2021 (\$2,962,041 as of January 31, 2020) and accounts receivable is nil as of January 31, 2021 (\$7,355 as of January 31, 2020).
+The financial instrument that potentially subjects the Corporation to credit risk consists of cash (bank balances are classified as amortized cost).
+The balance of cash is \$7,264,839 as of January 31, 2022 (\$8,683,053 as of January 31, 2021).
 The Corporation reduces its credit risk by holding its cash with Canadian chartered banks.
-The Corporation aims at signing partnership agreements with established companies and follows closely their cash position to reduce its credit risk on accounts receivable.